-How call quality monitoring can be automatized using Feelingstream
+How you can automatize call quality monitoring using Feelingstream

 Feelingstream’s speech-to-text AI solution can transcribe all customer service calls and make them searchable based on topics.
 The platform gives quality managers the possibility to move from manual call quality monitoring to nearly automatized monitoring.

-This means that quality managers can get a statistical overview of most common call quality issues, save their searches for ongoing monitoring, get automatized reports and use all of this insight to help their agents reach performance goals.
+This means that quality managers can get a statistical overview of most common call quality issues.
+They save their searches for ongoing monitoring and get automatic reports.
+Then they use all of this insight to help their agents reach performance goals.

 Feelingstream helps quality managers do their work much faster and more efficiently than any manual search for calls ever could.

-When call quality monitoring is based on automatized reports of current call quality issues, then customer service can be taken to a completely new level.
+When you base call quality monitoring on automatized reports of current call quality issues, then you can take your customer service to a completely new level.
 This has a direct impact on both customer satisfaction rates and on reaching sales targets.